LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 ### <a id="python_example_run"></a>Run example test suite in a console

 1. Open Anaconda Prompt and go to the project's folder.
-2. Run the following command in the Anaconda Prompt application to create a Conda environment named *http_unittest* for the project.
+2. Run the following command in the Command Prompt application to create a Python Virtual environment named *http_unittest* for the project.
     ```
-    (base) $>conda create --name http_unittest python=3.9
+    $>python -m venv http_unittest
     ```
-3. Once the environment is created, activate a Conda *http_unittest* environment with this command in Anaconda Prompt.
+3. Once the environment is created, activate a virtual environment *http_unittest* environment with this command .
     ```
-    (base) $>conda activate http_unittest
+   $>http_unittest\Script\activate
     ```
 4. Run the following command to the dependencies in the *http_unittest* environment
     ```